 “But seek first the kingdom of God and his righteousness, and all these things will be added to you.”

 Being God’s disciple is not seasonal or something we do in our free time or when we feel like it.
-It is a lifestyle, and we should always seek God and His righteousness first, and He will always take care of us.
+It is a lifestyle; we should always seek God and His righteousness first, and He will always take care of us.
 To seek first the Kingdom of God means to put God first in your life, to fill your thoughts with His desires, and to serve and obey Him in everything.

 Matthew 6:19

-Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.
+Do not store up for yourselves treasures on earth, where moths and vermin destroy and where thieves break in and steal.

 We are not of this world, so we should not focus on things where things will not last.
 We must focus on heavenly things.